Officials work toward courting businesses with tax incentives at airport

 Richland School District has already given approval, and the Cambria County commissioners are expected to follow, supervisors said.

-The state program opened about two years ago to Cambria County through collaboration among local legislators Jim Rigby, R-Ferndale, Frank Burns, D-East Taylor Township and Sen. Wayne Langerholc, R-Richland.
+The state program opened about two years ago to Cambria County through collaboration among local legislators Rep. Jim Rigby, R-Ferndale, Rep. Frank Burns, D-East Taylor Township, and Sen. Wayne Langerholc, R-Richland Township.

 “Our job is to create an environment to make the area attractive to businesses,” Rigby said.